Permanent Exhibition in Tübingen: Uncover - Discover - Breaking the Silence

 Since 2011, travel groups from Israel have been coming to the exhibition on their tour through Germany.
-In a short guided tour, they learn that the charming medieval town of Tübingen with its pretty half-timbered houses has been the source of death for about 600,000 Jews in Europe.
-Mass murderers like Martin Sandberger, who studied at the University of Tübingen and then became leaders of Einsatzgruppen in Eastern Europe, lived on after 1945, largely without any consequences.
+In a short guided tour, they learn that the charming medieval town of Tübingen with its pretty, half-timbered houses produced mass murderers like Martin Sandberger, who are responsible for death of about 600,000 European Jews.
+Many of them studied at the University of Tübingen and then became leaders of Einsatzgruppen in Eastern Europe and lived on after 1945, largely without any consequences.
 The focus of each visit is the encounter between descendants of the perpetrators and the Israeli visitors, many of whom lost family members in the Holocaust.
-The visitors tell the stories of their families in a very personal way and what impact the confrontation had on their own lives.
+The hosts tell the stories of their families in a very personal way and how the confrontation with the past has impacted their own lives.

 Mon – Sat 10:00 – 18:00